sooraj948/Cyber_suite/README.md

 python3 converter.py conversion value_to_be_converted

 Eg:
-<>
-python3 converter.py hex-dec ff
+<code>python3 converter.py hex-dec ff</code>
-<>

 conversion arguement is of the form datatype1-datatype2(asc,hex,dec,bin)

-Eg: hex-asc, dec-bin, asc-bin.
+Eg: hex-asc, dec-bin, asc-bin....
 All 12 combination are allowed

 Note: Hex values cannot have upper case letters.
 So A3 is not allowed.
 Instead use a3.